fluttercandies/flutter_wechat_assets_picker/README.md

 Check the example for how it displays.

 ### Register assets change observe callback

 ```dart
 AssetPicker.registerObserve(); // Register callback.
 ```
 ```dart
 AssetPicker.unregisterObserve(); // Unregister callback.
 ```

+### Customize with your own type or UI

+`AssetPickerBuilderDelegate`, `AssetPickerViewerBuilderDelegate`, `AssetPickerProvider` and `AssetPickerViewerProvider` are all exposed and overridable.
+You can extends them and use your own type with generic type <A: Asset, P: Path>, then implement abstract methods.
+See the `Custom` page in the example which implements a picker with <File, Directory>.

 ## Classes Introduction 💭